-- Evaluators are to give consideration to any attachments the agency provided in connection with this subquestion, including but not limited to: any applicable meeting minutes, meeting sign-in sheet, links to websites, letters of support, public service announcements, new alternatives or major revisions that were identified, etc. - Evaluators are to consider the extent that the relevant stakeholders were engaged in the development of the program and the level of community outreach and meeting/event accessibility in relation to the magnitude and complexity of the proposed program and the community characteristics being served and/or impacted by the program. - Evaluators are to consider the level to which the letters of support emphasize that the program represents the top or one of the top active transportation priorities for the community, targeted end users, or public stakeholders. - Evaluators are to consider the level to which the applicant demonstrated the engagement was used to refining the program scope. - Evaluators are to consider the level to which the program considered both existing and future needs of the program users and the transportation system.
+- Evaluators are to give consideration to any attachments the agency provided in connection with this subquestion, including but not limited to: any applicable meeting minutes, meeting sign-in sheet, links to websites, letters of support, public service announcements, new alternatives, or major revisions that were identified, etc. - Evaluators are to consider the extent that the relevant stakeholders were engaged in the development of the program and the level of community outreach and meeting/event accessibility in relation to the magnitude and complexity of the proposed program and the community characteristics being served and/or impacted by the program. - Evaluators are to consider the level to which the letters of support emphasize that the program represents the top or one of the top active transportation priorities for the community, targeted end-users, or public stakeholders. - Evaluators are to consider the level to which the applicant demonstrated the engagement was used to refine the program scope. - Evaluators are to consider the level to which the program considers both existing and future needs of the program users and the transportation system.

-Points Applicants ability to demonstrate public participation 5 Points The applicant clearly and convincingly: Demonstrates that the program scope was developed through a comprehensive public participation process which included appropriate levels of public and governmental stakeholders, and the meetings and events were fully accessible and effectively engaged all program stakeholders.
+Points Applicant's ability to demonstrate public participation 5 Points Demonstrates that the program scope was developed through a comprehensive public participation process which included appropriate levels of public and governmental stakeholders, and the meetings and events were fully accessible and effectively engaged all program stakeholders.
 AND Gives examples of stakeholder input and how that stakeholder input was incorporated in the program proposal.
-3-4 Points The applicant generally: Demonstrates that the program scope was developed through a comprehensive public participation process which included appropriate levels of public and governmental stakeholders, and the meetings and events were accessible and effectively engaged program stakeholders.
+3-4 Points Demonstrates that the program scope was developed through a comprehensive public participation process which included appropriate levels of public and governmental stakeholders, and the meetings and events were accessible and effectively engaged program stakeholders.
 AND Explains that stakeholder input was given and how it was incorporated in the program proposal.

 1-2 Points The applicant somewhat: Demonstrates that the program scope was developed through a comprehensive public participation process which included some levels of public and governmental stakeholders, and/or the meetings and events were accessible and engaged program stakeholders.
 AND Explains that stakeholder input was given and how it was incorporated in the program proposal.
 0 Points Evaluators can award a score of zero if they believe that the application does not adequately prove the program was developed through an adequate public participation process.

 B. Describe how stakeholders will continue to be engaged in the implementation of the program.
-Include which agencies and stakeholder groups (public health, law enforcement, non-governmental organizations (NGO) and non-traditional partners like faith groups, elder/senior intergenerational groups) will be involved in implementing the program?
+Include which agencies and stakeholder groups (e.g., public health, community-based organizations, public schools, law enforcement, and non-traditional partners) will be involved in implementing the program.
 (0-10 points)